brossetti1/resources/README.md

 public repo of resources for transitioning to web3.
 Feel free to open an issue to suggest your favorites.

-# Standard Docs
+## Standard Docs

+- [ethereum org](https://ethereum.org/en/developers/docs/) - ethereum org has a ton of resources and explainations on what web3 is.
 - [Solidity Docs](https://docs.soliditylang.org/en/v0.8.11/) - solidity docs - make sure to read through these
 - [Open Zepplin](https://openzeppelin.com/) - openzepplin creates a lot of patterns that are safe to use - gold standard for alot of contracts, I find reading the code in their repo is much more revealing than reading their docs; reading both is preferred.
 - [ethersjs](https://docs.ethers.io/v5/) - base library for working with web3
 - [EIPS](https://eips.ethereum.org/EIPS) - Ethereum Improvement proposals - standard implementations and improvements for ethereum (ill try to ping people for the most useful eips to understand - openzepplin will also have good references for EIPS)
-- [ethereum org](https://ethereum.org/en/developers/docs/) - ethereum org has a ton of resources and explainations on what web3 is.

-# Example References
+## Example References

 - [solidity by example](https://solidity-by-example.org/) - solidity patterns
+- [fravoll/solidity-patterns](https://github.com/fravoll/solidity-patterns) - A collection of patterns and best practices for smart contract development.

-# great code references
+## great code references

 - [uniswap](https://github.com/Uniswap) - largely known as some of the best code structures and programmers in the space - although their code is quiet technical.
 - [ENS](https://github.com/ensdomains) - again, some of the best programmers in the space
 - [nouns.wtf](https://github.com/nounsDAO/) - svg nft framework - in my opinion, their code is super clean and you can see an entire web3 app and how it implemented by tracking through their packages.
-- [Eth Scaffold](https://github.com/scaffold-eth/scaffold-eth) - large community working on example projects for the space to fork and run with - see branches for all examples - i like their project structure but their code is scattered at times. great community to join and get mentorship and build quickly
+- [Eth Scaffold](https://github.com/scaffold-eth/scaffold-eth) - large community working on example projects for the space to fork and run with - see branches for all examples - i like their project structure but their code is scattered at times. great community to join and get mentorship and build quickly.
--

-# Live Info
+## Live Info

 - [Gas Tracker](https://etherscan.io/gastracker)- see gas consumers and current gas prices
 - [Ultrasound Money](https://ultrasound.money/) - great info; trick to see real time gas consumption - click on 5min time frame, see burn leaderboard for active contracts right now.
 Great stats overall